nstobbs/raytracing-sdl/README.md

 # Raytracing-SDL

-Raytracing-SDL is a implementation of Peter Shirley's Ray Tracing in One Weekend with rendering directly to a window GUI via SDL2.
+Raytracing-SDL is a implementation of Peter Shirley's Ray Tracing in One Weekend rendering directly to a window GUI via SDL2.

 Peter Shirley's Ray Tracing in One Weekend - Book Series -> https://raytracing.github.io/